10 exploradores aventureros que cambiaron el mundo con sus expediciones

 Ronald Amundsen- 10 exploradores que cambiaron al mundo con sus expediciones

-When both of his parents die, Roald decides to abandon his medical studies to replace them by boarding a boat dedicated to fishing for seals.
-His experience on this and on the successive ships on which he was boarding allowed him to join an expedition to the Antarctica, which ended up becoming the first march to experience an Antarctic winter in history.
+When both of their When his parents died, Roald decided to abandon his medical studies and instead board a ship dedicated to seal fishing.
+His experience on this and the subsequent ships he boarded allowed him to join an expedition to the Antarctica, which ended up becoming the first march to experience an Antarctic winter in history.

-After overcoming this experience and returning home, Admundsen's mind begins to outline a very clear objective: to check if there is a pass that connects the Atlantic and Pacific oceans through its northern border; and thus discover the Northwest Passage.
+After overcoming this experience and returning home, Admundsen's mind began to outline a very clear objective: to check if there was a passage that connected the Atlantic and Pacific oceans at their northern border; and thus discover the Northwest Passage.

-he Decides to buy a small sealing fishing boat and, in 1903, sets out to sea together with 6 companions in search of his life goal.
-During the voyage, the ship ran aground in Ross Strait and the crew had to spend the winter on King William Island, where they fraternized with the Eskimos and observed how they lived in that environment.
-The discoveries they were making in King William were so stimulating that when summer arrived, the expedition members decided to stay on the island for another year.
-Finally, on August 13, 1905, they resumed a difficult navigation between Victoria Island and the Continent.
-On August 27 they find a whaler coming from San Francisco, arrived from the west.
-They had accomplished the mission.
+He decides to buy a small seal fishing boat and, in 1903, He sets out to sea with six companions in search of his life's goal.
+During the journey, the ship ran aground in the Ross Strait and the crew had to spend the winter on King William Island, where they fraternized with the Eskimos and observed how they lived in that environment. discoveries what they were doing in King William was so stimulating that When summer came, the expeditionaries decided to stay on the island for another year.
+Finally, the August 13, 1905 resume a difficult navigation between Victoria Island and the Continent.
+On August 27 they found a whaler from San Francisco, arriving from the west.
+They had accomplished their mission.

-While this was the explorer's most acclaimed achievement, there were many more; he wanted to reach, and did reach, the South Pole, he learned to fly by participating in the first flyby of the North Pole, and in his repetition of the experience he crashed into the ice.
+Although this was the explorer's most acclaimed achievement, there were many more; he wanted to reach, and did reach, the South Pole, he learned to fly by participating in the first overflight of the North Pole, and in his repeat experience he crashed into the ice.
 His body was never found.

 10 exploradores aventureros que cambiaron el mundo con sus expediciones- Henry Morton Stanley y David Livingstone

-“Doctor Livingstone, I suppose” is the mythical phrase that has remained from the most famous reunion in history.
-On November 10, 1871, Henry Stanley found explorer David Livingstone in a remote village near Lake Tanganyika, after almost a year searching for him, who had not given signs of life for two years and more than 6 wandering through the interior of the continent. .
+“Dr. Livingstone, I presume?”
+This is the legendary phrase that has remained from the most famous reunion in history.
+On November 10, 1871, Henry Stanley found the explorer David Livingstone in a remote village near Lake Tanganyika, after almost a year of searching.
+Livingstone had not given any sign of life for two years and had been wandering around the interior of the continent for more than six years.

-Livingstone set foot in Africa for the first time hand in hand with the London Missionary Society with the intention of taking the word of God to the southern regions, but his travels and experiences hardened in him a spirit of explorer who could not refuse to live Thanks to following his instinct, Livingstone traveled where no foreigner had traveled before, which allowed him to make discoveries such as Lake Ngami, which awarded him the medal of the Royal Geographical Society or give the name to Victoria Falls.
+Livingstone first set foot in Africa with the London Missionary Society with the intention of bringing the word of God to the southern regions, but his travels and experiences were forging in him a spirit of explorer that he could not refuse to live.
+Thanks to following his instinct, Livingstone travelled where no foreigner had travelled before, which allowed him to make discoveries such as Lake Ngami, which earned him the Royal Geographical Society medal, or giving its name to Victoria Falls.
 He crossed Africa from Luanda to Mozambique and became a born student of the river systems of the great central African basin.

-Stanley for his part, far from being an intrepid explorer, earned his living as a journalist and the New York Herald newspaper offered him 20.000 dollars in exchange for searching, finding and returning to report it to the most famous explorer of the 19th century: Dr. Livingstone.
+Stanley, on the other hand, far from being an intrepid explorer, earned his living as a journalist and the newspaper New York Herald, offered him $20,000 to find, find and return to report it, to the most famous explorer of the 19th century: the Dr. Livingstone.

-When Stanley found him, she stayed with him for five months.
-During that time, the journalist accompanied the doctor on his expeditions and adventures.
-Stanley proposed to Livingstone to return to him, but Livingstone flatly refused.
-In March 1872 both said goodbye to never see each other again.
-The doctor died the following year in a small town on Lake Bangweulu in Zambia.
+When Stanley He found it, he stayed five months with During that time, the journalist accompanied the doctor on his expeditions and adventures.
+Stanley proposed to Livingstone to return with him, but Livingstone flatly refused.
+In March 1872, they both said goodbye, never to see each other again.
+The doctor died the following year in a small village on Lake Bangweulu, Zambia.

 ALEXANDRA DAVID NEEL